-It was announced last week that LinkedIn, the world’s largest professional network, has reached an agreement to purchase Glint, a company that provides employment engagement services for businesses and organisations.
+In an aggressive market move, LinkedIn, the world’s largest professional network, reached an agreement to purchase Glint, a company that provides employment engagement services for businesses and organisations.

 Firstly, what exactly are ‘employment engagement services’?
 Well, Glint offer a range of products, amongst them its ‘People Success Platform’.
 This platform uses anonymous surveys to gauge employee opinions on a variety of topics, such as job satisfaction, management effectiveness, perceived opportunities for progression and co-worker compatibility.
 It can also track other factors, such as how long employees stay at the company for, how successful promoted employees are in their new roles and how effective the employee on-boarding process is.